QA Manager -ANDA Development

 - Provides input and quality oversight over investigations, which includes review of investigation reports and associated corrective and preventative action (CAPA) plans.

 - Partners with Quality team members to implement centralized processes and ensures compliance to industry standards and compendia requirements.

-- Conducts internal and external audits to determine if work activities affecting quality are in compliance with established quality procedures and that quality management system is operating effectively.
+- Conducts internal audits and external to determine if work activities affecting quality are in compliance with established quality procedures and that the quality management system is operating effectively.

 - Participates in qualification and approval of suppliers and subcontractors.

 - Promotes a quality mindset and quality excellence approach to all activities.

 - Receives, initiates, investigates and draws conclusions on investigations and product complaint investigations and coordinates all aspects of investigation through closure and/or provide oversight for complaint handling process.

 - Travel (up to 10-20%) may be required, including international travel.

 - Bachelor’s degree in a scientific discipline with a minimum of 8 years Quality/CGMP experience in the pharmaceutical industry.
 Experience in the manufacture of sterile injectable pharmaceutical and combination products required

 - Experience with analytical QC (method development, validation and sample analysis)